rwyland189/employee-tracker/README.md

   Start the application by typing "node index.js" at the command line.
 Answer the series of prompts.

   ## Contributing
-  Made with ❤️ by Becca Wyland.
+  Made with ❤️ by Becca Wyland with help from Fahrija Wyroski (fellow coding bootcamp student) and AskBCS LA team.

   ## Tests
   inputCheck.test.js